FF-Remote-Control/FF-Remote-Control/README.md

     vim --version

-and if you +python in the list of features, VIM is built with python support.
+and if you see +python in the list of features, VIM is built with python support.

+If you don't see +python, you can rebuild VIM from sources with +python support.
+Iinstructions for this can be found [here](https://github.com/Valloric/YouCompleteMe/wiki/Building-Vim-from-source).

 Issues
 ======